Understanding your I-20 and visa

 Your I-20 Completion Date

-A "completion date" was entered into item #5 on page 1 of your I-20 based on your particular major and degree level.
+A "completion date" was entered onto your I-20 based on your particular major and degree level.
 This is an estimate of time the University feels it may take you to fulfill all degree requirements.
-However, if you are not able to finish your program on that date, you must request an extension from the Coordinator of Student Services’ office at least one month before the completion date expires.
+However, if you are not able to finish your program on that date, you must request an extension from the International Student Services Advisor office at least one month before the completion date expires.

 According to U.S. immigration regulations, the "completion date" is defined as the day you complete your final degree requirements.
 Your actual completion date may not necessarily be the day of your graduation ceremony or the date on your I-20 (In fact, many students actually finish their degree requirements before the completion date on their I-20).